 Madelaine has taught children from Years 2-8 in the MindPlus and Gifted Online programmes and has gifted children of her own.
 Previously, she taught for Gifted Kids for five years.
 Her teaching in mainstream schools in Auckland and London for eight years developed her interest in students who sit “outside the norm.”
 During her teaching career, she has implemented Future Problem Solving in schools, taught at Bubble Dome, worked for both Massey and Auckland Universities and run her own consultancy firm providing tailored professional development in literacy teaching.
 She is passionate about gifted education, particularly the social and emotional aspect, and loves to “fuel intellectual excitement” in our students.
 A role model for continuous learning, Madelaine completed her second Masters degree, the Masters in Specialist Teaching (Gifted and Talented), in 2017.
 Madelaine describes her work with NZCGE as “exciting, rigorous and enabling … the best job I’ve ever had!”

-Michelle is our Office Administrator at the National Office in Lower Hutt.
+Michelle is our Office Manager at the National Office in Lower Hutt.
 She joined the NZCGE Team in May 2018, bringing a wealth of previous office experience to the admin team.
 Michelle is married with two children and, with her husband being a secondary teacher, she has plenty of insight into the demands of the education world.
+Michelle’s main role revolves around the administration of NZCGE MindPlus programme, along with entry selection workshops nationwide.

 Lisa Horan Assistant Administration